HazelCunuder/notes/dev-front/semaine-2/jour-5.md

 - Compare with `undefined`
 - use the `OR` operator
 - Use nullish operator --> better if "falsy" values like 0 need to be accepted

+### Returning a value

+function: can call value back into it

+`return` can be placed anywhere in the function.

+When function reach `return` --> Function stop --> value returns to calling code.

+Can be multiple `return` in a single function.
+Can be `return` without value --> function exits.